lacsinagramar/technopreneurship/README.md

-# Please follow the following steps
+# Do follow the following steps

 ## Folder Must haves
 1. Inside the pages folder create new folder for your group